 So delighted I am back again!
-This last month had its ups and downs, and I was so distracted to sit down, concentrate and write a decent post.
-Not to mention my first hosting migration which was smooth enough but still a timing consuming task for a blogger rookie like me.
-Of course, I was cooking and made some very interesting dishes worth presenting to you but still no in the mood to take my camera and start shooting.
+This last month had its ups and downs, and I was too distracted to sit down, concentrate, and write a decent post.
+Not to mention my first hosting migration which was smooth enough but still a time-consuming task for a blogger rookie like me.
+Of course, I was cooking and made some very interesting dishes worth presenting to you but still not in the mood to take my camera and start shooting.

 THE RECIPE

-The concept is outrageously simple, a kind of “lazy housewife” pie like we call some traditional pies without phyllo dough in Greece.
-So, make it easy on yourself and go for this no hands-on recipe.
+The concept is outrageously simple, a kind of “lazy housewife pie” like we call some traditional pies without phyllo dough in Greece.
+So, make it easy on yourself and go for this no-hands-on recipe.
 Only waiting time.
-Just simmer the pumpkin and then add eggs, bread crumbs, cheeses, and herbs.
-In the oven for 40 minutes.
+Just simmer the pumpkin and then add eggs, bread crumbs, cheese, and herbs.
+In the oven for 45 minutes.
 Done.
-Then you can taste the Mediterranean sun into your savory pumpkin pie while it snows outside.
+Then you can taste the Mediterranean sun into your savory pumpkin pie while it rains outside.
 Sweet!

 Tired of the same traditional pumpkin pie for Thanksgiving?
 Bold enough to taste a new healthier savory pumpkin pie with a Mediterranean flair?
 Make this drool-worthy savory pie and enjoy all the yummies and mmms of pleasure around this year’s Thanksgiving table.